AndersonJo/dqn-pytorch/README.md

 | DQN       | FlappyBird | 65   |
 | LSTM-based DQN | FlappyBird | 83 |

+* Best Score is the average value of 10 times of games.

 # How to use

 ## Training